TransformerGrooveInfilling/TransformerGrooveInfilling.github.io/_projects/2_project.md

 Below are the examples for the InfillingKicksAndSnares model

-More examples can be found `https://anonusergit.github.io/assets/wav/`
+More examples can be found at [https://github.com/AnonUserGit/AnonUserGit.github.io/tree/master/assets/wav](https://github.com/AnonUserGit/AnonUserGit.github.io/tree/master/assets/wav)

     ---
     GT: Ground Truth (Complete Version from which Kicks and Snares were removed during training)